epicderek/AppDevelopment/README.md

                     String zip = loc.getInfo(LocationType.ZIP);

-According to a statistics of the record of locations a user occasions at instants in a day and their resultant storage as Profile Objects, it is shown that
+According to a statistics of the record of locations a user occasions at instants and their resultant storage as Profile Objects, it is shown that

                                         Inputed Location Information 3331 pieces
                                            Outputted Location Objects 252 pieces